Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Take care of your belongings in very touristy areas.
+Keep an eye on your belongings in very touristy areas.

 -

-Book in advance during summer and Carnival.
+Book accommodation in advance during summer and Carnival.

 -

-Try regional food depending on each state.
+Try regional food from each state.

 -